westonkd/aircana/README.md

 ## Getting Started

-This tutorial walks through creating a complete Claude Code plugin with agents backed by Confluence knowledge bases, then publishing it to a marketplace for team distribution.
+This tutorial walks through creating a complete Claude Code plugin with knowledge bases backed by Confluence, then publishing it to a marketplace for team distribution.

 ### Prerequisites